 A licensed supplier may deliver any ticket to the Commission for destruction and the Commission may cause any ticket delivered under this section to be destroyed.

-[Section 104K inserted by No. 6 of 2000 s.
+[Section 104K inserted: No. 6 of 2000 s.
 15.]

 104L.
 Offences by licensed suppliers